Rate this page:

 or false

-), their behavior follows the rules of classical boolean algebra.
+), the logical operators follow the rules of classical boolean algebra.

 For example, to get the value of the issue property "myProperty"